JohnEarnest/Mako/examples/TileEngine/readme.txt

-sprite-id      # lookup table- actor-id to sprite index sprite-solid   # lookup table- is a given actor 'solid'? sprite-trigger # lookup table- callback address or 0 for no trigger
+sprite-id      # lookup table- actor-id to sprite index sprite-solid   # lookup table- is a given actor 'solid'? sprite-trigger # lookup table- callback address or 0 for no trigger room-width     # width of the current room in screens room-height    # height of the current room in screens room-start     # address of the origin for the current room's grid data

 words: